A special place... The Isles of Scilly are one of only two places in England where Manx Shearwaters breed

 Elizabeth Bell from WMIL came back to St Agnes and Gugh to complete the final check for the project.
 No rats were found and the islanders were able to celebrate rat-free status on 13th February 2016.
 A team of islanders are now in place checking the monitoring stations regularly and supported by the project team.
 The project is reviewing its long term bio-security and maintenance plans, including the development of an RSPB mainland response team to support the islands in the unlikely event that rats re-invade.

 A ‘mock incursion’ was held in order to test our biosecurity measures and incursion plan with our seabird heritage volunteers on the islands and our incursion response team on the mainland.
 The mock went well and helped identify areas that needed refining or changing and confirmed that the others worked.
 In September we held our end of project conference.
-This was to review the projects methods, share lessons learnt and effectiveness.
+This was to review the effectiveness of the project's methods, to share lessons and connect with others working in the field.
 Key decision makers had the opportunity to learn the processes of rat removal work for island restoration and the key components for replication and transferability elsewhere in the UK, Europe and worldwide.
-The project came to an close at the end of October 2017 when the biosecurity on St Agnes and Gugh was fully passed on to the seabird heritage volunteers who will continue to monitor the islands for rat sign and the Isles of Scilly Wildlife Trust to will manage the ROAR hotline and fundraising.
+The project came to an close at the end of October 2017 when the biosecurity on St Agnes and Gugh was fully passed on to the seabird heritage volunteers who will continue to monitor the islands for rat sign and to the Isles of Scilly Wildlife Trust who will manage the ROAR hotline and fundraising.

 WMIL carrying out the feasibility study